rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 rsp = card.Transaction(req)
 ```

-Finally, we enable *motion tracking* on the Notecard, which will let us ascertain the location of the device only if it has moved (as opposed to sampling at a regular time interval, even if the device is stationary, unnecessarily consuming power).
+Finally, we enable *motion tracking* on the Notecard, which will let us ascertain the location of the device only if it has moved (as opposed to sampling at a timed interval, even if the device is stationary, unnecessarily consuming power).

 ```
 # enable motion tracking on Notecard